 Last Wanderer Standing

-When only one player remains at or above the Sanity threshold agreed upon at the start of the game, that player wins.
+When only one player remains below the Sanity threshold agreed upon at the start of the game (Or the default), that player wins.
 All other players have been eliminated by Sanity loss.

 02